wdawson/okta.github.io/_source/_posts/2018-07-24-social-spring-boot.md

 * Once you've created your facebook app, go to the app dashboard, click the **Settings** link on the left-hand side, and select the **Basic** submenu.
 * Save the **App ID** and **App Secret** values.
 You'll need them later.
 * You'll also need to add a **Facebook Login** product.
 From the left menu, click the **+** sign next to products and add a **Facebook Login** product.
-* Configure the **Valid OAuth Redirect URIs** to include your redirect URI with your okta preview domain.
-Mine was: `https://dev-533919.oktapreview.com/oauth2/v1/authorize/callback`
+* Configure the **Valid OAuth Redirect URIs** to include your redirect URI with your Okta org URL: `https://{yourOktaDomain}/oauth2/v1/authorize/callback`
 * Save changes

 {% img blog/social-spring-boot/create-facebook-app.png alt:"Create Facebook login app" width:"800" %}{: .center-image }